Polyphony and monophony in instruments: Polyphonic

 The earliest polyphonic synthesizers were built in the late-1930s, but the concept did not become popular until the mid-1970s.
 Harald Bode's Warbo Formant Orguel, developed in 1937, was an archetype of a voice allocation polyphonic synthesizer.
 Novachord by Hammond Organ Company, released in 1939, is a forefather product of frequency divider organs and polyphonic synthesizer.
 It uses octave divider technology to generate polyphony, and about 1,000 Novachords were manufactured until 1942.

 Synths using octave divider

-Using an octave divider a synthesizer needs only 12 oscillators - one for each note in the musical scale.
+Using an octave divider a synthesizer needs only 12 oscillators – one for each note in the musical scale.
 The additional notes are generated by dividing down the outputs of these oscillators.
 To produce a note one octave lower, the frequency of the oscillator is divided by two.
 Polyphony is achieved so long as only one of each note in the scale is played simultaneously.

 Synths using voice allocation

 In the early-to-mid-1970s, the voice allocation technology with digital keyboard scanning was independently developed by several engineers and musical instrument manufacturers, including Yamaha, E-mu Systems, and Armand Pascetta (Electro Group).
-The Oberheim Polyphonic Synthesizer and Sequential Circuits Prophet-5 were both developed in collaboration with E-mu Systems.
+The Oberheim Polyphonic Synthesizer and Sequential Circuits Prophet-5 were both developed in collaboration with Dave Rossum of E-mu Systems.